ArmstrongLiwox/DevOps-CI-CD-Pipeline-using-AWS-and-K8S/README.md

 ![1008](images/1008.png)

+And if I go to my email I have received the email alpng with the log from the pipeline.

 ![1009](images/1009.png)

-And if I go to my email I have received the email alpng with the log from the pipeline. if I go to my Grafana dashboard, I will go to the pods I will select my source and the name space is default so data is fetching for the newly created Pods.
+If I go to my Grafana dashboard, I will go to the pods I will select my source and the name space is default so data is fetching for the newly created Pods.

 ![1102](images/1102.png)